 22. Piazzale Michelangelo

 Where can you experience one of the best views of Florence?
-The Piazzale Michelangelo is set on a hill, offering a great view of the city.
+The Piazzale Michelangelo, a hilltop lookout, offers a great view of the city.
 In the centre of the square stands a bronze replica of Michelangelo’s statue of David.

 You know what’s special about the Florence skyline?
 The houses are uniform in height and only a few buildings stand out – the Duomo, the Vecchio Palace and the Basilica of Santa Croce.
 How is that possible?
 For many years, the city has forbidden the construction of buildings taller than the red dome of the Duomo.

-On the way to Piazzale Michelangelo, you will pass the remains of Florence’s 14th century fortifications.
+On the way to Piazzale Michelangelo, you’ll pass the remains of Florence’s 14th-century fortifications.

 23. Church of San Miniato al Monte

-If you climb a little higher from Piazzale Michelangelo (5 minutes), you will reach the Romanesque church of San Miniato, which stands right on top of the hill.
+If you climb a little higher from Piazzale Michelangelo, you’ll reach the Romanesque church of San Miniato, which stands right at the top of the hill.
 Together with the Baptistery of John the Baptist, it is one of the oldest buildings in Florence.

 Where to stay in Florence